Properadic coformality of spheres

-There is a universal construction $F$ that freely produces a properad from any dioperad, see \cite{Merkulov_2009}.
+Though phrased in the setting of dioperads, our constructions can be equivalently made in the language of properads.
+There is a universal construction $F$ that produces a properad from any dioperad, see \cite{Merkulov_2009}.
 We prove in \cref{prop:contractible} that the graded properad $F \calY^{(n)}$ has a quadratic dual that is a codioperad, meaning that the following notions agree:

-We can thus state our results entirely within the world of properadic algebras.
-When $R$ is a $\QQ$-algebra, $A = C_*(X,R)$ has a set of $\calY^{(n)}_\infty$-structure that are compatible with the fundamental class $[X]$, and its homology $H$ has a canonical induced $\calY^{(n)}$-algebra structure.
-For a particular choices of the pair $(X,[X])$, these structures may exist over an arbitrary ring $R$, if the relevant elements do not contain denominators.
-In any case, whenever these structures exist, we propose to define the notions of coformality and intrinsic coformality of these pairs in the following terms. \begin{definition*} Let $(X,[X])$ be a pair of a space and a fundamental class with degree $n \geqslant 1$ Poincar\'e duality with local coefficients, such that $A = C_*(\Omega X, R)$ has a $\calY^{(n)}_\infty$-algebra structure $\varphi$, and $H = H_*(\Omega X)$ has an induced $\calY^{(n)}$-algebra structure $\varphi_*$.
-This pair is said to be \begin{itemize} \item \emph{formal} when all $(A,\varphi)$ compatible with $[X]$ are formal as $\calY^{(n)}_\infty$-algebras; \item and \emph{intrinsically coformal} when $(H,\varphi_*)$ is intrinsically formal as a $\calY^{(n)}$-algebra. \end{itemize} \end{definition*}
+Returning to the case of interest, when $A = C_*(\Omega X,R)$ and $R$ is a $\QQ$-algebra, upon picking a fundamental class $[X]$ of degree $n \ge 1$, the automatic vanishing of the copairing implies that $[X]$ defines a non-empty set of $\calY^{(n)}_\infty$-algebra structures that are compatible with $[X]$, in the sense of \cref{def:compatibilityYinfinity}.
+Each such structure defines a $\calY^{(n)}$-algebra structure on the homology $H_*(A) = H_*(\Omega X,R)$; we will likewise say that these are the $\calY^{(n)}$-algebra structures on $H_*(A)$ that are compatible with $[X]$.
+We propose to define the notions of coformality and intrinsic coformality of pairs $(X,[X])$ in the following terms.